 Cause #1: Lack Of Pollination

-A lack of pollination can certainly prevent your pepper plants from producing fruit.
-Sadly, this problem is becoming more common as time goes on.
+A lack of pollination will prevent your pepper plants from producing fruit.
+This problem is becoming more common as time goes on.

 How Pollination Works For Pepper Plants